there are a lot of favorite lists that i keep: books, trips, stores, cookie recipes. the usual. but i also have a list of favorite roads.

 >> rest stop in pully, on lake geneva, switzerland <<

 when i'm alone, i pull over probably way way too often to sit, look, take a photo. take a moment. these are the best moments.

 >> this is one of those moments :: somewhere in vaucluse, provence, france <<

 >> a friend made during a long walk outside of pokhara, nepal <<

-i'd like to take a biking trip, because doesn't that seem like the best way to move around the globe? not too fast, not too slow. have you done this? i do love trains but i get frustrated when i spot an intriguing village, a lake, a trail-- and can't stop to explore. the journey is all about being flexible, taking your time, and seeing what you find.
+i'd like to take a biking trip, because doesn't that seem like the best way to move around the globe? not too fast, not too slow. have you done this? i do love trains but i get frustrated when i spot a village, a lake or a trail and can't stop to explore. the journey is all about being flexible, taking your time, and seeing what you find.